 Therefore, to correct a person's negative emotion/behavior disorder, it is necessary to correct the person's interpretation of the event instead of avoiding the motivating event - this is also the content of the later Rational-Emotive Therapy (RET).

-If there is a common question asked by hundreds of times from different customers, you might think if you should advice your company optimize that procedure.
-Rather than complaining and feel annoying for the repeated works.
+If there is a common question asked hundreds of times by different customers, you might think if you should advise your company to optimize that procedure.
+Rather than complaining and feeling annoyed about the repeated work.

 I hope you can learn to try to adjust your daily "emotional labor" with "deep action", and use the energy saved for "mental labor" or "physical labor" to effectively improve your performance at work, and focus your energy on the things/objects that really matter.